RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README.md

 `pip install nvidia-htop sentencepiece`

 12. Make sure to log in to W&B by running `wandb login`
-13. Login to Hugginface with `huggingface-cli login`
+13. Login to Huggingface with `huggingface-cli login`

 Note: To run on a CPU-only machine (e.g., for eval), use `conda install pytorch torchvision torchaudio cpuonly -c pytorch`